Perfexionists/perun/docs/views.rst

     5. :ref:`views-heapmap` visualizes the `memory` consumption as a heap map of allocation resources to target memory addresses.
 Note that the output is dependent on ncurses_ library and hence can currently be used only from UNIX terminals.

+    5. :ref:`views-tableof` transforms either the resources or models of the profile into a tabular representation.
+The table can be further modified by (1) changing the format (see tabulate_ for table formats), (2) limiting rows or columns displayed, or (3) sorting w.r.t specified keys.

 All of the listed visualizations can be run from command line.
 For more information about command line interface for individual visualization either refer to :ref:`cli-collect-units-ref` or to